00tau/dotfiles/README.md

 | SHIFT | ~  | <  | -  | (  | >  | `|`| )  | /  | _  | ^  | SHIFT |
 |       | ´  | ´  | =  | {  | #  | *  | }  | §  | ´  | ´  | ¢     |

-When pressing SHIFT, it yields a *shifted symbol* layer, which is, as you may agree, rather empty:
+When additionally pressing SHIFT, it yields a *shifted symbol* layer, which is, as you may agree, rather empty:

 | L5    | L5 | L4 | L3 | L2 | L2 | R2 | R2 | R3 | R4 | R5 | R5    |
 |------:|----|----|----|----|----|----|----|----|----|----|:------|